usnistgov/FIPS201/_FIPS201/system.md

 The PIV Front-End Subsystem in [Figure 3-1](#fig-3-1) consists of the credentials and devices used to interact with the credentials for authentication.
 The PIV Card will be issued to the applicant when all identity proofing, registration, and issuance processes have been completed.
-Derived PIV credentials might also be registered after post-enrollment binding is complete.
+Derived PIV credentials might also be registered after these processes are complete.
 The PIV Card takes the physical form of the [[ISO 7816]](../_Appendix/references.md#ref-ISO7816) ID-1 card type (i.e., traditional payment card), with one or more embedded Integrated Circuit Chips (ICC) that provide memory capacity and computational capability.
 The PIV Card is the primary component of the PIV system.
 The holder uses the PIV Card for authentication to access various physical and logical resources.
 Alternatively, derived PIV credentials increasingly play an important role as additional authenticators, especially in environments where use of the PIV Card is not easily supported.
 These AAL2 and AAL3 authenticators are not embedded in the PIV Card, but rather are stand-alone or integrated in a variety of devices and platforms.

 Card readers are located at access points for controlled resources to allow a cardholder to gain physical or logical access using the PIV Card.
-The reader communicates with PIV Card to perform the authentication protocol and relay that information to the access control systems for granting or denying access.
+The reader communicates with a PIV Card to perform the authentication protocol and relay that information to the access control systems for granting or denying access.